SCE-Development/Clark/mdbi/README.md

       }
   ```
   where the "search" parameter is a JSON object containing the search parameters expected by the mdb.findDocs() function.
 Read the mdb.findDocs() description (in mongoWrapper.js) for more details on what to give the "search" parameter.
-  If successful, it returns a success status (200) to the client, and also a list of documents found.
+  If successful, it returns a success status (200) to the client, and a list of all matching documents found.
   If unsuccessful, it returns an internal server error status (500) to the client, and populates the response header with the error's details.

 ### /delete/document
-  Performs a db deletion operation for all "/mdbi/delete/document" endpoint requests.
-Used with a POST request, it performs the deletion using the request header's data field a search criteria to determine which document to delete.
+  Performs a db deletion operation of a single document for all "/mdbi/delete/document" endpoint requests.
+Used with a POST request, it performs the deletion using the request header's data field as search criteria to determine which document to delete.
 The data field is expected to be a JSON object with the following format:
   ```javascript
       {
           "collection": "string name of collection",